-BEAD program rules require subgrantees to obtain an irrevocable standby letter of credit from a qualified financial institution as part of its demonstration of financial capability to participate in the program and successfully complete a project.
-Pursuant to BEAD program rules and the BEAD Notice of Funding Opportunity (Section (IV.D.2.a.ii)), OBO will implement a letter of credit process using the framework adopted by the Federal Communications Commission for its Rural Digital Opportunities Fund program (47 C.F.R. §54.804I).
+BEAD Program rules require subgrantees to obtain an irrevocable standby letter of credit from a qualified financial institution or a performance bond executed by a surety company listed on the Department of Treasury's list of approved surety companies as part of its demonstration of financial capability to participate in the program and successfully complete a project.
+Pursuant to BEAD Program rules and the BEAD NOFO (Section (IV.D.2.a.ii), OBO will implement a letter of credit process using the framework adopted by the FCC for its Rural Digital Opportunity Fund (RDOF) Program (47 C.F.R. §54.804(c)) and will follow guidelines issued by NTIA in its BEAD Letter of Credit Waiver.